UoB-COMSM0110/2024-group-5/README.md

 >669 words

 *This section explores the design aspects of our game.
 Thinking about system architecture, creating class and behaviour diagrams, and drawing on the previous information we learned from thinking about requirements, provided a roadmap for development.
-This ensured we could stay on track with our goals and ensure that the final product was able to meet the intended requirements.*
+This ensured we could stay on track with our goals and ensure the final product could meet the intended requirements.*

 <h3 id="system-architecture">System Architecture</h3>

-Reflecting on our game system’s core design, it was clear that the utilisation of an Object-Oriented Architecture (OOA) was incredibly useful in shaping the collaborative development process.
-The inherent benefit of OOA is in its ability to provide clear and structured organisation of classes, which assuaged the time wasted in team discussions on clarification of systems [^8].
-On top of helping to streamline collaboration, OOA also allowed team members to focus on their own tasks without affecting the work of others.
+Reflecting on our game system’s core design, it was clear that using an Object-Oriented Architecture (OOA) was useful in shaping the collaborative development process.
+The inherent benefit of OOA is its ability to provide clear and structured organisation of classes, which assuaged the time wasted in team discussions on clarification of systems [^8].
+On top of helping to streamline collaboration, OOA also allowed team members to focus on their tasks without affecting the work of others.

-Furthermore, its synergy with the Agile development style is of great benefit, as it allowed for modifiable end-goals.
-The modular nature of OOA allows for the iterative and adaptive style of development embodied by the agile process [^9], which allowed us to address challenges as and when they appeared.
+Furthermore, its synergy with the Agile development style is of additional benefit, as it allows for modifiable end goals.
+The modular nature of OOA facilitates the iterative and adaptive style of development embodied by the agile process [^9], which allowed us to address challenges as and when they appeared.

 <h3 id="class-diagram">Class Diagram</h3>